StupidMoonlight/FluentUDF_DynamicParticlesInjector/README.md

 You are free to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the software.
 See the `LICENSE` file for full details.

-## Feedback & Contributions
+## Feedback & Citation
-If you find this project helpful, or would like to share how you use it (including in commercial projects), feel free to open an Issue or start a Discussion.
-Your feedback helps me improve the project continuously.
-Thank you!
+### Commercial Use
+If you are using this project in a commercial product, we welcome you to share your story via Issues or Discussions.
+It helps us understand real-world usage and prioritize improvements.
+### Academic Use
+If you use this project in academic research or a paper, please cite it.
+A citation format will be added soon (once the Zenodo record is set up).
+Thank you for supporting open-source research!

 ---